orian42/socnetapi/README.md

 ## Usage

 After installing the app, open a terminal such as GitBash and navigate to the cloned repository.
 Type <code>npm start</code> to start the server.
 Because this is a back-end application, you will need to utilize Insomnia to view data.

+A full demonstration of the functionality of this app can be viewed by watching the video linked here: https://drive.google.com/file/d/1qIFEke7PkO3fKCHW0FqJyjtNJyAXL12g/view.

 The following routes can be used to create, read, update or view the data in the app.
 Some of the routes have parameters that should be utilized as follows:

 *   <code>/:userId</code> - Should be replaced with the "user" document ID prior to utilizing the route
 *   <code>/:friendId</code> - Should be replaced with the "user" document ID of the "friend" being added to a user prior to utilizing the route